-Agricultural crops vary considerably from one year to the next, but the long-term trend is clear: the production of potatoes has been reduced to less than one-third of that in the 1950s, while grain production has tripled.
+Agricultural crops vary considerably from one year to the next, as reflected in the poor grain crop following the dry summer of 2018.
+However, the long-term trend is clear: the production of potatoes has been reduced to less than one-third of that in the 1950s, while grain production in a typical year has tripled.